 - No feeling of being watched

-- Lisa feels in control and can work at her own pace, allowing time both to think and make mistakes
+- Precious feels in control and can work at her own pace, allowing time both to think and make mistakes

 - Engagement is on her own terms